 - I. Look and Learn beyond the classroom.

-- 2. Aim high so everyone can shine.
-Have high aspirations and fulfil our potential
+- 2. Have high aspirations and fulfil our potential

-- Care, share and belong.
+- 3. Care, share and belong.

 - 4. Lead, teach and learn with passion.

 I. Look and Learn beyond the classroom.

 This Value reflects the aim of: